 What to know about the 2024 Kentucky Derby

-The 2024 Kentucky Derby will be held for the 150th time Saturday.
+The 2024 Kentucky Derby on Saturday will be the 150th running of the high-profile race.
 Known as the Run for the Roses, the race is the first leg of horse racing's Triple Crown, famously celebrated with mint juleps, seersucker suits and stylish hats.

 Here's what you need to know about the 2024 Kentucky Derby: